Reviewed by Laura Angers, LPC

 - Eating too much or not enough

 - Physical pain that can’t be connected with another condition

 - Digestive issues like constipation or diarrhea

 - Irritability and anger

 If you’re feeling depressed, you may find that you pull away from the loved ones in your life.
 You may not want to make an effort to talk to anyone or be around anyone.
-You may also find that your work suffers, your relationships suffer, and you just lack the energy to care the way that you want to.
+You may also find that your work gets affected, your relationships struggle, and you just lack the energy to care the way that you want to.

 If you’re wondering if you’re struggling with depression, you can take this depression quiz to see if you’re at risk.

 If you’re experiencing symptoms of depression, you may be wondering, can depression be cured?
 While there is no one set cure for depression-like, there might be for other are treatment options available.
 It is possible for you to treat depression in a way that alleviates your symptoms.
 While that’s not a guarantee that you’ll never feel depressed again, it also doesn’t mean that you will have symptoms in the future.